 Update from the field

-We are working closely with ActionAid to ensure that families have safe shelter throughout Somaliland, supporting them with ShelterKits, including tarpaulins and kitchen sets.
+We have worked closely with ActionAid to ensure that families have safe shelter throughout Somaliland, supporting them with ShelterKits, including tarpaulins and kitchen sets.

 The water filters are proving essential in combatting disease, as dwindling water sources are becoming contaminated and some parts of Somaliland are in the grip of a cholera epidemic.